MakeSchool-Tutorials/web-7-react-redux-tetris-app/P04-Score-Board/content.md

 ![initial-scoreboard](assets/initial-scoreboard.png)

 This needs work, but we will take care the details later.
-For now this is a solid start.
+For now this is a solid start, and we got more practice **working with CSS variables!**

 # Now Commit